shprink/conferences/2018/make_web_components_great_again_with_stencil/slides/wc_specs.md

 <pre class="fragment" style="font-size: 80%"><code class="html"><my-component></my-component>
 </code></pre>
     <aside class="notes">
-        <b>This is a Web Component, all you need to do is to use a ES2015 Class and extends HTMLElement.</b>
+        <b>This is a Custom Element, all you need to do is to use a ES2015 Class and extends HTMLElement.</b>
         <ul>
-            <li>To be able to use this Web Component we need to register it.
-To do this we use the custom element define method.
+            <li>To be able to use this Custom Element we need to use the customElements API and the register method.
 It takes the tag name and the Class reference as arguments</li>
             <li>Then we can insert this new component inside the DOM</li>
         </ul>
     </aside>